nuwave/lighthouse/docs/master/api-reference/directives.md

   paginatorInfo: PaginatorInfo!
 }

-"Pagination information about the corresponding list of items." type PaginatorInfo {
+"Information about pagination using a fully featured paginator." type PaginatorInfo {
-  "Count of available items in the page."
+  "Number of items in the current page."
   count: Int!

-  "Current pagination page."
+  "Index of the current page."
   currentPage: Int!

-  "Index of first item in the current page."
+  "Index of the first item in the current page."
   firstItem: Int

-  "If collection has more pages."
+  "Are there more pages after this one?"
   hasMorePages: Boolean!

-  "Index of last item in the current page."
+  "Index of the last item in the current page."
   lastItem: Int

-  "Last page number of the collection."
+  "Index of the last available page."
   lastPage: Int!

-  "Number of items per page in the collection."
+  "Number of items per page."
   perPage: Int!

-  "Total items available in the collection."
+  "Number of total available items."
   total: Int!
 }
 ```